Wednesday, May 16, 2012

 Yankees 8, Orioles 5.
 WP: Phelps (1-1).
 SV: Soriano (2).
 LP: Luis Ayala (1-1).

 Unfortunately, Rapada got hurt, and then we found out that David Robertson was also unavailable due to injury.
-Turns out we now have BOTH of our closers out, Mariano Rivera and Robertson.
-So we've got to rely on Soriano, whose first season in Pinstripes (last year) is horrible.
+Turns out we now have both of our closers out, Mariano Rivera and Robertson.
+So we've got to rely on Soriano, whose 1st season in Pinstripes (last year) was horrible.

 And then last night, in the words of ESPN's Tony Reali, the Yankees went veggie: They forgot to bring the meat!